 Q: Does every UCC conference have a Conference Disaster Coordinator?

 Most but not all conferences have a Conference Disaster Coordinator, we encourage all Conferences to identify a CDC and will provide support in the process.
 Click here for a complete list.

 Q: What do the Conference Disaster Teams do?

-Wolgemuth: Conference Disaster Team (CDT) members develop relationships with the state and local VOADs (Voluntary Organizations Active in Disaster), and assist the conference and its congregations in preparedness planning.
-In the early days of a disaster the CDT members serve as the first point of contact with congregations that have been impacted, and share information about disaster recovery needs and appropriate ways to help.
+Conference Disaster Team (CDT) members develop relationships with the state and local VOADs (Voluntary Organizations Active in Disaster), and assist the conference, associations and its congregations in preparedness planning.
+In the early days of a disaster the CDT members serve as the first point of contact with congregations that have been impacted, and share information about disaster response and recovery needs and identify appropriate ways to help.
 As long-term needs are identified the CDT will engage communities where long-term recovery support will be needed, and educate and encourage local UCC leaders about how to participate in the local long-term recovery efforts.
 The CDT will also recruit and support the deployment of both short-term work teams and long-term volunteers for long-term community recovery work.

-UCC Disaster Ministries’ focus is on preparedness and long-term recovery.
+UCC Disaster Ministries’ focus is on preparedness, response and long-term recovery.
 It is extremely important that all CDCs have a common understanding of their role and the focus of the ministry, and that they are able to direct limited resources (time, energy, financial and volunteer) to support the overall mission and ministry.